 Getting Help With Will Contests: The Importance of Working with an Experienced Probate Attorney

 If you are questioning whether you have grounds for contesting a will or are interested in learning more about the process — including the requirements for filing a challenge or the time frame involved in doing so — it is incredibly important to speak with Dean E. Patrick, an experienced Michigan probate attorney.

 The steps involved with contesting a will can be complex and time-intensive.
 A lawyer skilled in probate litigation can help you understand all of your options and navigate through the probate courts with the guidance and advice your matter requires —from doing research and determining the validity of your contest, to filing the proper paperwork at the right time, to aggressively representing your interests in the courtroom should it become necessary.

 If you are facing the possibility of being confronted with an estate, will, or trust contest, you can rely on our firm to aggressively advocate for your position — whether you are a spouse, child, beneficiary, creditor, or personal representative involved in the contested probate matter.

-At the Law Office of Dean E. Patrick, PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
+At the Patrick & Associates, PLLC., PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
 You can depend on our law firm’s ability to listen to you and our talent for creative strategies.
 We will be flexible in order to accommodate your needs, and we work hard to discuss these difficult matters in terms that are easy to comprehend.
 With staff available 24 hours a day, we’re also never far from your questions and concerns.